Drew Carey: The Price Is Right

 After taping the pilot episode for Power of 10, Carey was contacted by CBS about replacing Bob Barker who had earlier announced his own retirement as host of The Price Is Right.
 After initially turning down the offer, Carey announced on Late Show with David Letterman that he would succeed Barker as host of the program beginning in the fall of 2007.
 Carey's first episode of The Price Is Right was taped on August 15, 2007, and his shows began airing on October 15, 2007.
 In response to replacing Barker as host of the game show, Carey stated, "You can't replace Bob Barker.
 I don't compare myself to anybody...
 It's only about what you're doing and supposed to do, and I feel like I'm supposed to be doing this."
 When Carey began hosting, the set, theme music, and show logo were updated.
-Carey has retained the application of Barker's closing comment about spaying and neutering pets.
+Carey has continued Barker's tradition of promoting spaying and neutering at the end of each episode.
 In 2022, Carey celebrated his fifteenth anniversary as host of the show.
-When Bob Barker died on August 26, 2023, at the age of 99 from natural causes related to Alzheimer's disease, Carey hosted a one-hour special detailing the life and career of his predecessor.
+Following Bob Barker's death due to Alzheimer's disease on August 26, 2023, Carey hosted a one-hour special commemorating Barker's life and career.